token-tricksters/deep-learning-nlp/README.md

 As a Baseline of our model we chose the following hyperparameters.
 These showed to be the best against overfitting in our hyperparameter search and provided a good starting point for further improvements.

+- mode: `finetune`
+- epochs: `20`
 - learning rate: `8e-5`
 - scheduler: `ReduceLROnPlateau`
 - optimizer: `AdamW`
 - clip norm: `0.25`
 - batch size: `64`

 This allowed us to evaluate the impact of the different improvements to the model.
 The baseline model was trained at 10.000 samples per epoch until convergence.
+For further hyperparameter choices, see the default values in the [training script](./multitask_classifier.py).

 Our multitask model achieves the following performance on: